Zhefan-Xu/uav_simulator/README.md

 ```
 roslaunch uav_simulator px4_start.launch
 ```

 You should be able to see a PX4 IRIS quadcopter in a predefined gazebo environment as shown below:

 ![px4_simulator](https://github.com/Zhefan-Xu/uav_simulator/assets/55560905/fbcb0100-51cf-445a-bfa0-25dc96ab022e)

 ## III.
 Keyboard Control
 Our non-px4 customized simulator supports the keyboard control function.
 You are able to control the quadcopter motion **when you click the keyboard controller panel** shown as below:

 ![keboard_control](https://github.com/Zhefan-Xu/uav_simulator/assets/55560905/989fd8eb-28d6-4927-a021-2b191765ed82)

 ## IV.
 Simulation Environments
+- There are various predefined environments in this package and you can easily switch environment when you modify the launch file located in ```uav_simululator/launch/start.launch``` or ```uav_simululator/launch/px4_start.launch```.
+All the predifined environments are listed in the lanuch files.
+- There are some environments which contains dynamic objects (e.g. moving persons) and we call those dynamic environments.
+You can distinguish those dynamic environments by the environments' names.
+For example, the environment name ```floorplan1_dynamic_16.world``` indicates that there are 16 dynamic objects in the floorplan1 environment.

 ## V. ROS Topics